eduvpn/documentation/APP_FLOW.md

 # VPN Connections

-A connection to a VPN server can fail for a number of reasons:
+A connection to a VPN server can fail for a number of reasons, not a complete
+list:

 1. The server is offline;
    * Show error to the user to try again later, or try other server from the